 2. Heaters need protection

-Many pools in Texas are equipped with either Gas heaters or Heat Pumps for the cooler months.
-Either system needs to be protected from metal staining that can occur as water circulates thru the internal heater components.
+Many pools in Texas are equipped with either gas heaters or heat pumps for the cooler months.
+Either system needs to be protected from metal staining that can occur as water circulates through the internal heater components.
 A metal sequestrant can be used weekly to prevent and metals from staining your pool surface.

 3. There is more to water chemistry than Chlorine and pH

 Calcium Hardness is a key measurable component in a well balanced pool.
 The performance of calcium can fluctuate greatly with warmer/cooler water swings and pH.
 Scaling can occur when Calcium Hardness is too high.
 This could result in cloudy water, rough surfaces, and heater inefficiency.
-Corrosive water can occur with Calcium Harness in too low.
+Corrosive water can occur when calcium hardness is too low.
 You may notice etching of plaster, grout dissolving or pitting of concrete surfaces.

 4. Test your source water